 There are a few other ways to jazz up this easy tomato salad!
 Of course, don’t do all of these at once, but find the option that sounds the best to you to make a version of this dish you really love.
 This is a very flexible tomato salad recipe, use what you have on hand and mix it up every time!

-- Make my Basil Vinaigrette and drizzle it over the tomato salad
+- Drizzle Basil Vinaigrette over the tomato salad, it’s SO good!

 - Add in small mozzarella balls (bocconcini), you can find them at most grocery stores.
 Or cut up or tear regular fresh mozzarella cheese